Iwaizumi doesn't know what's wrong with Oikawa.

 "Fine," he says.
 He knows he'll regret but seeing the vivacious light burst into life in the irises of Oikawa's eyes makes it worth it.
 Or at least Iwaizumi's convinced he's doing the right thing.

 Oikawa is too enthusiastic when he picks up the spoon ladled with too much potage.
 The steam wafts out thickly and Iwaizumi cringes.
 The spoon is clearly overflowing but Oikawa doesn't seem to realize it because he drags the spoon away from the bowl, leaving a trail of splotches in its wake.
 Iwaizumi's ears are a fantastic shade of red at this point.
-He wants nothing more than the floor to swallow him up to oblivion.
+He wants nothing more than the floor to swallow him up into oblivion.

 His only saving grace is that things can't get any worse than it already has.
 So he downs his pride along with the complimentary cup of water and leans in for it.